WingZLeung/TTDS/README.md

 # TTDS
 Text-to-dysarthric speech (TTDS) synthesis.
-An implementation to train the Grad-TTS model with the TORGO database.
+An implementation to train the Grad-TTS model with the TORGO database (https://www.cs.toronto.edu/~complingweb/data/TORGO/torgo.html) as proposed in the paper "Training Data Augmentation for Dysarthric Automatic Speech Recognition by Text-to-Dysarthric-Speech Synthesis".

 ## Installation

 Python 3.9.18

-You will need to install the dependencies for Grad-TTS (https://github.com/huawei-noah/Speech-Backbones).
+You will need to install the dependencies for Grad-TTS (https://github.com/huawei-noah/Speech-Backbones):

 ```
 pip install cython